linuxnoodle/goo-engine-linux-wrapper/README.md

 chmod +x build_goo_engine.sh
 ./build_goo_engine.sh
 ```
 This will take a stupidly long time.
-I have a zip of the current `lib/` files under the releases tab, so you don't have to deal with all the 429s if you don't want to.
+I have a zip of the current `lib/` files [here](https://gofile.io/d/dIOflj), so you don't have to deal with all the 429s if you don't want to.
+If there's a better way of distributing this, let me know because MAN is this painful.

 ## Installing
 ```